 Claudio Gugerotti, 68, prefect for the Eastern churches, with wide diplomatic, interfaith, multicultural and political experience.

-Italian Roberto Repole, 59, one of the youngest of the cardinals, espouses conservative doctrinal views but is open to dialogue on social reform.
+Italian Roberto Repole, 59, one of the youngest cardinals, espouses conservative doctrinal views but is open to dialogue on social reform.

 The conservatives

-While Gerhard Muller, 77, is a significant figure in the traditionalist camp, an avowed supporter of Trump and is listed as ‘papabile’ he is not seen as a conservative frontrunner.
-However, some observers have noted that his friendship with several more moderate cardinals could throw up some surprises.
+While Gerhard Muller, 77, is a significant figure in the traditionalist camp, an avowed supporter of Trump and is listed as ‘papabile’, he is not seen as a conservative frontrunner.

 Péter Erdő from Hungary, president of the European Bishops’ Conference, is critical of gay marriage and European nations accepting refugees and has forged strong ties with African bishops.

-Ambongo Besungu from the Democratic Republic of the Congo emerged as a prominent conservative in January last year when he flew to Rome to deliver African bishops’ complaints about Fiducia Supplicans, which allowed the blessing of unmarried same-sex couples.
+Ambongo Besungu from the Democratic Republic of the Congo emerged as a prominent conservative in January last year when he flew to Rome to deliver African bishops’ complaints about the blessing of unmarried same-sex couples.

-Dutch cardinal Wim Eijk has been a trenchant critic of Pope Francis on social issues, interfaith dialogue and of civil remarriage for couples after divorce.
+Dutch cardinal Wim Eijk was a trenchant critic of Pope Francis on social issues, interfaith dialogue and of civil remarriage for couples after divorce.

 “Under Francis, the practice of naming cardinals from out-of-the-way places, while often passing over more bishops in traditionally high-profile archdioceses, has certainly diversified the college.
-But the other side of that coin is the cardinal electors are in large part a mystery even to each other.
+But the other side of that coin is the cardinal electors are in large part a mystery even to each other,” says Ed Condon.